Okipa/laravel-bootstrap-components/README.md

 |---|---|---|
 | locales(array $locales): self  | No | Set the component input language locales to handle. |

+**:warning: Notes :**
+* The use of the `->locales()` method will produce a component for each locale keys you declared.
+For example, if you declare the `fr` and `en` locale keys for a `title` text component, you will get two `Title (FR)` and `Title (EN)` generated text components.
+* The localization treatment will only occur if you have more than one locales declared : there is not point to generate localized components with only one declared locales.

 #### bsNumber()

 ```php